mingweb3/swap-dapp-sol/README.md

 3. I use some api from Jupiter to polish the UI/UX.
 I copied some ideas on Jupiter and Uniswap...
 4. Swap function will work with AAT & BBT token actually
 5. Please claim AAT token and BBT token to your wallet by clicking on airdrop page and get them (devnet - sol).
 No airdrop program just using a demo program (reason: save time and focus on frontend side)
 6. Then swap AAT <-> BBT in SWAP page (SPL).
-Recommend wallet: Solfare / Phantom.
+Recommend wallet: Solflare / Phantom.
 7. Missing in Package: Unit Jest / Auto deployment / Config Testnet, Mainnet Beta.
 8. This project is a demo i've built in 4 full working days (+1 day to test and record video. total is 5days).
 So there are some missing points.
 It can not be a final product. there are a lot functions / features in my mind that i want to build if it's real world. please focus on the demo only.